KoenvdBerg/csv-validator/README.rst

   :width: 925
   :alt: Alternative text

-This package outlines an attempt to define a way of thinking about validating data in tabular format (CSV) similar to its Python homologue Great Expectations.
+This project outlines an attempt to define a way of thinking about validating data in tabular format (CSV) inspired from its Python homologue Great Expectations.
 It's been optimized for performance and flexibility.
 It works by defining a set of validations that can be repeatedly applied to a tabular dataset in CSV format.
+This is especially useful in a datapipeline scenario where similar tabular (CSV) data is collected from different sources, and you like to validate the data before it enters downstream processing.
 The validations are stored in a validation suite that is written entirely in Common Lisp syntax.

 **Features:**